Mashed Butternut Squash makes for a delicious side dish that can go sweet or savory.

 How To Make Mashed Butternut Squash

 First, you’ll be roasting the whole squash in the oven.
-For more details on roasting squash whole, check head here.
-But basically, you’ll poke a few holes into it with a sharp knife (right through the peel) and put it in a baking dish lined with foil or parchment paper.
+The instructions are in the recipe below, but for more details on roasting squash whole, check here.
+Basically, you’ll poke a few holes into the squash using a sharp knife (right through the peel) and put it in a baking dish lined with foil or parchment paper.
 If you don’t line your dish, there’s some serious scrubbing in your future.
-The juices tend to leak out a bit while cooking, and because of the natural sugars can burn and stick to the pan.
+The juices tend to leak out a bit while cooking, and because of the natural sugars, the juices can burn and stick to the pan.

 Make It Ahead

 This is a great side dish to make ahead of time.
-Make the recipe when convenient and then cover and put it in the fridge.
-When you’re ready, put it in a microwave safe bowl and cover loosely with some sort of lid to reheat.
+Make the recipe when convenient and then cover the mashed squash and put it in the fridge.
+When you’re ready, put it in a microwave safe bowl and cover loosely to reheat, stirring every 45 seconds or so, until heated through.

-You can also reheat in the oven, which works great if you’re making a large meal and will have things in the oven already (can you say Thanksgiving?), just cover your casserole dish with foil.
+You can also reheat it in the oven, which works great if you’re making a large meal and will have things in the oven already (can you say Thanksgiving?).
+Just cover your casserole dish with foil and pop it in there.
 Timing depends on the size of your squash and how deep your dish is, but 25 minutes at 350°F should work well for most.

 - Prep Time: 5 minutes